A small fishing town famous for its oysters, with a beach that boats could be landed on – so why a harbour?

 Today, the harbour is managed by the Whitstable Harbour Board committee, consisting mainly of Whitstable councillors, working together with skilled independent members and the Harbour Master.

-Public consultation on the harbour development will take place in May.
+Public consultation events to hear ideas for the future of Whitstable Harbour take place in May.

 Website created by Canterbury City Council's Digital Services Team · Copyright © 2015 · Whitstable Harbour